-A young Pakistani Christian girl accused of blasphemy has to wait until Monday, September 3, to know whether or not she will be given bail, after a judge adjourned her case on Saturday, September 1.
+A young Pakistani Christian girl accused of blasphemy has to wait until Monday, September 3, 2012, to know whether she will be given bail, after a judge adjourned her case on Saturday, September 1, 2012.
 The case has focused attention on Pakistan’s strict blasphemy laws that can result in prison or even death for insulting Islam.
 Human rights activists have long criticized the laws that help to persecute non-Muslims and settle personal scores.

 On September 2, the arrest of an Imam named Khalid Chishti, in Islamabad, provided a new twist to the blasphemy case involving Rimsha Masih, a minor Christian girl.

 The Imam, prayer leader of the Jamia Aminia mosque in the Mehria Jaffar neighborhood of Islamabad, was arrested on Saturday night after a person named Hafiz Muhammad Zubair, recorded a statement against the cleric before a magistrate.
 Zubair testified that he saw the cleric stuffing pages of the Quran in the bag of the Christian girl and implicated her under the contentious blasphemy law.

 Police arrested Chishti based on this statement and produced him before a judicial magistrate, and then remanded in Adiala Jail in Rawalpindi for 14 days.

 Earlier, Zubair told the media that the incident took place while he and some other men were in ‘aitekaf‘ (seclusion) in the mosque during the holy Islāmic month of Ramzan.
 He said, “The bag brought to the mosque, had nothing in it.
 When he (Chishti) was given the bag, he went inside the mosque and pulled out two or three pages and added them to the bag.
 I told him what he was doing was wrong.
 He told me that it was evidence against the Christians, and a way to get them removed from the area.”